aws-samples/aws-cdk-intro-workshop/workshop/content/60-construct-hub/_index.md

 We define [constructs](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) as classes, which define a “piece of system state”.
 Constructs can be composed together to form higher-level building blocks which represent more complex state.
 AWS, enterprises, start-ups, and individual developers use CDK constructs to share proven architecture patterns as reusable code libraries, so that everyone can benefit from the collective wisdom of the community.

-In addition to AWS' cloud servce offerings, you can find hundreds of integrations with cloud service providers and utilities, products and technologies like: Twitter, Slack.
+In addition to AWS' cloud service offerings, you can find hundreds of integrations with cloud service providers and utilities, products and technologies like: Twitter, Slack.
 Grafana, Prometheus, Next.js, Gitlab and more.

 The Construct Hub is the central location where CDK users can find a comprehensive collection of constructs to help them build their applications.
 The Construct Hub makes it easier for developers to find the high-level building blocks they need to build their applications by listing publicly released construct libraries.